Ecoggins has an MBA in global management from the University of Phoenix and a Bachelor of Arts in political science from CSU.

-Disclaimer: The original survey was not by any means scientific in nature and there was a possibility that some respondents could have voted more than once.
-Moreover, the article in which the survey was taken had been accessible to potential readers from outside the US, and thus a number of respondents might have been from other countries than the US.
+Important note: The original survey was not by any means scientific in nature and there was a possibility that some respondents could have voted more than once.
+Moreover, the article in which the survey was taken had been accessible to potential readers from outside the U.S., and thus a number of respondents might have been from other countries than the U.S.

-The first poll in the original article asked abut political experience.
-1309 people responded to this poll with 78% indicating that a presidential candidate should have at least some political experience at the State Governor or Federal Government level (i.e. Vice President, Senator, or Member of the House of Representatives).
+The first poll in the original article asked about political experience.
+Exactly 1,309 people responded to this poll with 78% indicating that a presidential candidate should have at least some political experience at the state governor or federal government level (i.e., vice president, senator, or member of the House of Representatives).

 The second poll taken in the article about qualifications for president asked about a candidate's business experience.
-1014 people responded to this question with 80% indicating that a potential American president should have at least some business experience; 34% believed a person commanding the White House should have had much business experience.
+The number of respondents to this question was 1,014, with 80% indicating that a potential U.S. president should have at least some business experience; 34% believed a person commanding the White House should have had much business experience.

-For much of the later half of 20th into the first two decades of 21st century, the United States of America developed and maintained the largest economy in the world.
-Total nominal rate US GDP as of October 2016 was $18.5 trillion which was nearly as much as the next three nations combined.
+For much of the latter half of 20th into the first two decades of 21st century, the U.S. developed and maintained the largest economy in the world.
+Total nominal rate U.S. GDP as of October 2016 was $18.5 trillion which was nearly as much as the next three nations combined.
 Given the amount of business taking place in the American experience, one would expect that a candidate for the highest office in the land would need to have some understanding of economics and business.
-In fact, President William Clinton narrowed his 1992 campaign down to the catch phrase "It's the economy stupid."
+In fact, President William Clinton narrowed his 1992 campaign down to the catchphrase "It's the economy, stupid."
 Ironically it seemed as if Donald Trump focused on this reality of the economy first more than President Clinton's wife Hillary by tying the problem of illegal immigration to lost business and jobs for American communities and ordinary American citizens.

 A third poll in the article about qualifications asked about the education level of potential American presidents.
-1099 people responded with 82% voting that a presidential candidate should have at least a bachelor's degree or higher and 66% preferring a Master's degree or higher.
+The number of respondents to this question was 1,099, with 82% voting that a presidential candidate should have at least a bachelor's degree or higher and 66% preferring a Master's degree or higher.

-The President of the United States of America has been often referred to as the leader of the free world.
+The U.S. president is often referred to as the leader of the free world.
 Accordingly, the person sitting behind Resolute desk in the Oval Office will entertain and make decisions on a broad range of issues related to both domestic and foreign affairs.
 This means he will need to read as well as listen with eyes and ears of wisdom in order to understand what is being said and how what is being said will impact the issue(s) at hand.
-The power of an education goes beyond gaining information to developing a process of critical thinking by which a person may understand how that information impacts all related stakeholders both in the US and the world at large, both for the near term and for the future.
-It is not unreasonable that a person seeking to be the leader of the free world should be well-educated and attuned to a broad range of subjects.
+The power of an education goes beyond gaining information to developing a process of critical thinking by which a person may understand how that information impacts all related stakeholders both in the U.S. and the world at large, both for the near term and for the future.
+It is not unreasonable that a person seeking to be the leader of the free world should be well educated and attuned to a broad range of subjects.